Kilometer 101: Content and themes

-The book opens with "Sventa", an essay that stands "in lieu of a forward".
+The book opens with "Sventa", an essay that stands "in lieu of a foreword".
 The essay is written in second-person, as if you are Osipov and he is detailing his experiences to himself.
 Osipov visits a town in Lithuania that he and his family visited when he was a child, only to find that it is not quite the town he remembered, but still appreciated the new town's beauty.

 Part 1, "Luxemburg: Stories", contains Osipov’s short fiction.
 The stories contain themes of emigration, fighting anti-Semitism, and mundane life in provincial Russia.
 The Financial Times described the stories as "... rather bleak ...
 Throughout the works in the collection, Osipov describes a world of alcoholism, violence, 'feeble-spiritedness' and apathy."
 For example, Matvey in "Pieces on a Plane" is escaping his life in Russia, his family history, and his own limitations; yet, despite his father's death, Matvey finds beauty in his layover in Rome by seeing a new city and experiencing another's life.

 Part 2, "Kilometer 101: Essays", contains Osipov's autobiographical recounts of living in Tarusa, and the "anaesthetising greyness" of life in provincial Russia, as the Financial Times described it.
 In the opening essay, "My Native Land", Osipov lists the ailments facing the Russia people of "N—" (presumably Tarusa): general discontent and a sense of hopelessness, isolation from the community, alcoholism, familiarity with death, and a general "feeble spiritedness".
 Osipov does, however, offer a certain hopefulness and optimism.
 He finds meaning in his job, as well as appreciates the compassion of the people of "N—".